MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 You can find more information on device interfaces on the [Microsoft Docs page](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-device-interfaces).
 Information on how to register for device interface arrival and removal can be found [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/registering-for-notification-of-device-interface-arrival-and-device-removal).
 Additionally, information on registering for device interface change notifications can be found [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/registering-for-device-interface-change-notification).

+#### Device Interface Registry State

-Isolated driver packages leverage device interfaces to share state with other drivers and components.
-Below is an example of how isolated driver packages should think about communicating with other drivers via device interfaces as opposed to hardcoding paths to global registry locations:
+Isolated driver packages leverage device interfaces to share state with other drivers and components via device interfaces as opposed to hardcoding paths to global registry locations.
+Below is an example of how isolated driver packages should think about communicating with other drivers via device interfaces:

 ![screen shot of the output window](images/device-interface-communication.png)